 - Stop progression of the curve and maintain the correction long term.

 - Reduce pain symptoms and the risks for future heart and lung complications.

-It takes a 2-part process to accomplish these goals:
+Surgery is performed to accomplish these goals:

 - Fusing (joining together) the vertebrae along the curve.